 The ongoing Independent Inquiry into Child Sexual Abuse ("the Inquiry") is investigating historical cases of child sexual abuse in various public bodies and institutions including the Roman Catholic Church and members of the English Benedictine Congregation (EBC).
 The Inquiry is focused on three other English Benedictine monasteries but the whole EBC is covered by the Inquiry and the trustees have been co-operating fully with it.
-They have been required to submit a great quantity of material to the Inquiry which has resulted in significant expenditure on legal fees (see note 8 to the accounts).
+They have been required to submit a great quantity of material to the Inquiry, which has resulted in significant expenditure on legal fees (see note 8 to the accounts).
+The final report of the Inquiry is still awaited but the trustees expect that it will contain important recommendations which they will consider carefully.